Web accessibility means:

 - Videos have captioned text, so that those with hearing impairments can still get the message you are trying to communicate.

-- All links use descriptive text; instead of “click here”, you say “Here is a list of our staff,” for instance.
+- All links use descriptive text; instead of “click here” or “read more”, your link is “Here is a list of our staff” or “list of our programs,” for instance.

 - Within the HTML for a web page, all photos and graphics have “alt” tags, allowing someone with a sight impairment to hear, via their screen reader, what graphics and photos are on a page.